ZeroMemoryEx/U-Boat/README.md

 # U-Boat

 * inspired from German naval tactic `Wolfpack` in ww2
+### Note :
+* the malware target Ukraine by default you can choose other country from the macros list in header file or create new one if it not exist .

 ![fileHJXYWFO7](https://user-images.githubusercontent.com/60795188/159803974-6ecefce0-dfff-4e08-8e47-81aec04303b1.jpg)

 # Malware Stages
 * It has to be run as Administrator in order to work , in the next update i'll make the shellcodes more effective so it start executing it from the very beginning .

 ## stage 1